kristofarkas/bioradical/bioradical/README.md

     self.copy_input_data = ['$SHARED/{}.conf'.format(self.name)]
 ```
 The `step` determines a lot about the `Task` object: the name, arguments and the **only** file that needs
-to be copied over from `$SHARED` that is the configuration file.
+to be copied over from `$SHARED` is the configuration file.

 ```python
 def _update_linked_data_list(self):